zsofiasomlai/pbx-group-security/content/challenges/management/MA-BS-business-strategy.md

 This should include:

-- resources required for delivery i.e. staff, budget, tools
+- Resources required for delivery i.e. staff, budget, tools
-- milestones, success measures, deliverables and timescales
+- Milestones, success measures, deliverables and timescales